Jonathan Pitkin - Tools & Software

 If you do not have Max/MSP, you can download the program as a standalone Mac or Windows application.
 Note that this may be a large file (because it also needs to include a runtime-only version of the Max platform).

-Mac users: if you download the standalone application, you may need to change your security settings in order to run it.
-Go to System Preferences > Security & Privacy > General, click the padlock, and under 'Allow apps downloaded from:' select 'Anywhere'.
+MAC USERS: if you download the standalone application, you may need to change your security settings in order to run it.
+Click here for full instructions.

 The current version is v1.1.
 All files are free to download.